-Aims of the Talented Athlete Program
+Aims of the Program

-The aim of the Talented Athlete Program (TAP) is to provide students with the opportunity to develop their sporting potential whilst maintaining their performance in academic studies.
+The aim of the sports program is to provide students with the opportunity to develop their sporting potential whilst maintaining their performance in academic studies.

 The program aims to provide students with quality coaching and feedback on their development within the sporting and school environment, allowing students to access opportunities to compete in elite competitions across South-East Queensland and beyond.